Let’s review the top Magento 2 Pros and Cons to see if it’s right for your business.

 Intensive Migration: The data migration tool helps, but migrating Magento 1 store data to a Magento 2 database requires a lot of effort.
 If you are upgrading from Magento 1 to Magento 2, prepare for a resource-heavy and potentially bumpy migration.

 Note!
 Before you write off Magento 2 as too demanding for your current eCommerce needs, consider what DotcomWeavers’ CTO, Mayank Agarwal, said about the platform:

 “Magento 2’s resource-heavy requirements can be a boon because they force you to streamline the logic, interface, and functionality in ways that almost always benefit eCommerce performance.
-It pushes you to be better.”
+It pushes you to be better – and more profitable.”

 For some eCommerce stores, Magento 2’s power and flexibility make it the perfect solution.
 While small, medium and large businesses can all benefit from moving to Magento 2, its intensive development requirements and costs may seem prohibitive at first.
 There are two items to consider in this regard.